 The brain must now interpret pain and pressure at the same spot on the body.
 It’s a horrible multitasker though so it divides its attention between the two experiences.
 A decreased attention to pain must happen now to accommodate an increased attention to pressure.
 Because of that alone, you’ll experience less pain.
 That’s gate control in a nutshell.
 Pretty cool right?

-Why Is This Important for Back Pain?
+Why Is This Important for Physiotherapy for Back Pain?

 Of all the pains we experience, back pain is arguably the most complicated.
 Many factors tie into it including psycho-social factors like stress.
 So much so that one study even determined that the number one factor correlated to back pain was job satisfaction.
 Yes, you heard me right.